Aaron Scheidies

-Aaron Scheidies (Triathlete)

 Aaron Scheidies (born January 17, 1982) is an American male triathlete from Seattle, Washington.
 Despite dealing with a visual impairment for the entirety of his life, Aaron is a 13-time triathlon World Champion and an 11-time National Champion.

-He competed for the U.S. in the 2016 Paralympics.
+He competed for the United States at the 2016 Summer Paralympics, finishing 11th in the men's road race B event and 12th in the men's time trial B event.